Kiran7007/Interview-Preparation/docs/android.md

 ## How can you securely store sensitive data in an Android app?
 You should never store sensitive data (like passwords or tokens) in plain text.
 Instead:

-- Use EncryptedSharedPreferences for small data like tokens.
-- Use Android Keystore to store cryptographic keys securely.
+- Use Android Keystore to generate and protect encryption keys.
+- Encrypt small secrets before storing them in a supported local store.
+- Use Room/SQLCipher for sensitive structured data.
-- Avoid storing sensitive info in internal or external storage.
+- Avoid logging secrets and exclude sensitive files from backups.
+- Do not treat any client-side storage as safe on a compromised device.

+`EncryptedSharedPreferences` can be encountered in existing apps, but the AndroidX Security Crypto API is deprecated.
+For new code, prefer direct Keystore-backed cryptography with a current storage design.

 ---